 What They Learned

-On the appointed Saturday, the girls gathered with several others similar in age at a warehouse gym facility about 10 miles from our house.
+The girls gathered with several others similar in age at a warehouse gym facility about 10 miles from our house.
 The organizers of Play It Safe told the parents they could stay for a bit and watch, but could not participate.

 One of the greatest things that impressed the girls was the hands-on lessons in fighting back – with a real guy trying to attack them!
 There were two guys helping with the class, fully suited up in protective gear.
 One by one, the girls and women in the class took turns kicking and punching these poor guys.
 They used the skills they were learning in the class about how to fight off an attacker.